hieunv6/MidnightMiner-byme/EasyGuide.md

 **To consolidate:**
 ```
-py consolidate.py --destination addr1...
+py consolidate.py
 ```

-Replace `addr1...` with your actual destination address.
+Paste a destination address when propmpted (the one that you will claim all consolidated NIGHT from).
 Type `CONFIRM` when prompted to proceed.

 **To undo consolidation:**
 ```